Politics of the European Union: Institutions

-The primary institutions of the European Union are the European Commission, the European Council, the Council of the European Union (Council) and the European Parliament.
+The primary institutions of the European Union are the European Commission, the Council of the European Union (Council), the European Council and the European Parliament.

 The ordinary legislative procedure, applies to nearly all EU policy areas.
 Under the procedure, the Commission presents a proposal to Parliament and the council.
 They then send amendments to the Council which can either adopt the text with those amendments or send back a "common position".
 That proposal may either be approved or further amendments may be tabled by the Parliament.
 If the Council does not approve those, then a "Conciliation Committee" is formed.
 The committee is composed of the Council members plus an equal number of MEPs who seek to agree a common position.
 Once a position is agreed, it has to be approved by Parliament again by an absolute majority.
 There are other special procedures used in sensitive areas which reduce the power of Parliament.

 Parliament

 The European Parliament shares the legislative and budgetary authority of the Union with the council.
-Its 705 members are elected every five years by universal suffrage and sit according to political allegiance.
+Its 720 members are elected every five years by universal suffrage and sit according to political allegiance.
 It represents all European Citizens in the EU's legislative process, in contrast to the council, which represents the Member States.
 Despite forming one of the two legislative chambers of the Union, it has weaker powers than the Council in some limited areas, and does not have legislative initiative.
 It does, however, have powers over the Commission which the Council does not.
 The powers of the Parliament have increased substantially over the years, and in nearly all areas it now has equal power to the council.